-So you’ve grown tired of the Android wilds and bought your ticket to the land of Apple.
+So you’ve grown tired of Android and bought your ticket to the land of Apple.
 In this guide, we'll help you pack for the trip and serve up a few tips to help the transition go smoothly.
-Breaking free of Google’s ecosystem and its team of manufacturers will present a few difficulties, but we can find solutions.
+Breaking free of Google’s ecosystem and all its varied phones will present a few difficulties, but don't worry because we have the solutions.

-As you prepare to abandon Android, it’s worth considering what you can’t take with you.
-Your phone case is not going to be compatible with your new iPhone, and your dock might not be either, but there’s a good chance that any other Android accessories you bought will be.
-If they rely on Bluetooth to connect, then they’ll work just fine with the iPhone.
+As you prepare to abandon Android, consider what you can’t take with you.
+Your phone case won’t be compatible with your new iPhone, and your desktop dock may not be either, but there’s a good chance that any other Android accessories you bought will work.
+If they rely on Bluetooth, then they should work just fine.
 Most speaker accessories and docks have iPhone compatibility as standard.
 Even wired headphones will work with the latest iPhones, though you will need to buy a Lightning-to-3.5mm adapter.

 You obviously can’t take your Android apps with you, but almost all will be available on iOS, or if not, there will be an alternative so you’ll be able to replace the vast majority.
 Wave goodbye to Home screen customization, as iOS doesn’t support launchers, but in iOS 15, you can add widgets and change the look more than before.
 Last, but not least, there’s the question of what to do with your old phone.
-Your best bet might be to wipe it and sell it, because you’ll need some cash for that new iPhone.
+Your best bet might be to wipe it and sell it.

-Naturally you’ll want to take your contacts with you and there are various ways you can do that.
-Start with this guide on how to transfer your contacts between iPhone and Android and you’ll find it’s easy to handle the process using Gmail and iTunes.
+Naturally, you’ll want to take your contacts with you, and there are various ways you can do that.
+Start with this guide on how to transfer your contacts between iPhone and Android, and you’ll find it’s easy to handle the process using Gmail and iTunes.
 However, in a nutshell, your Google contacts will merge into the iPhone’s Contacts app when you add a Google Account to the device.
 We have more on this in our guide on how to set to a Gmail account.

-When we covered how to switch from iPhone to Android we discussed all the Google services that you might consider using in order to replace Apple’s offerings, but going the other way is a lot easier because the Google services you’ve been using on Android are all available on iOS as well.
-You can find a complete list on this Google page.
+When we covered how to switch from iPhone to Android, we discussed all the Google services that you might consider using to replace Apple’s offerings, but going the other way is a lot easier because the Google services you’ve been using on Android are all available on iOS as well.
+You can find a complete list on this Apple App Store page.

-Google Maps, Chrome, Google Play Music, Google Drive, and even Google Now (available through the Google Search app), among other things, can all be enjoyed on iOS.
-They might work a little differently from their Android counterparts, but if you’re heavily invested in using any of them, then their presence on iOS should certainly help you feel at home.
+Google Maps, Chrome, YouTube Music (or Google Play Music), Google Drive, and even Google Assistant, among others, can all be enjoyed on iOS.
+They might work a little differently from their Android counterparts, but if you’re heavily invested in using any of them, then their presence on iOS should certainly help you feel more at home.